40Cakes/pokebot-gen3/wiki/pages/Configuration - Battling and Pickup.md

 `switch_strategy` - Either `first_available` to switch to the next Pokémon in the list or `lowest_level` to try and level up lower Pokémon

-`lead_mon_balance_levels` - `false` or `true` - `true` will switch your lead Pokémon out when it levels above another member of your team.
-Currently only works with Pokécenter Loop mode.

 `banned_moves` - list of moves for the battle engine to never select.
 Moves that are banned will not be selected in combat.

 `avoided_pokemon` - list of Pokémon for the battle engine to never fight.
 Pokémon that are avoided will be fled from.